nowshadktasin/J.A.R.V.I.S/README.md

 - Speak to Jarvis from the frontend
 - Ensure Eleven Labs receives the audio, transcribes it, and sends it to n8n
-- Check that n8n returns a response and it displays properly
+- Check that n8n returns a response, and it displays properly
 - Activate workflows to go live!

 ---